The B-side of ‘The Boys In Blue‘ sung by Manchester City is the fabulous ‘Funky City‘ featuring not footballers but the nascent 10cc.

-In the late seventies I signed up Gary Owen, and negotiated what was then a record-breaking transfer fee (circa. £500K) with Ron Atkinson when he moved from Manchester City to West Bromwich Albion F.C.
+In the late seventies I signed Gary Owen, and in 1979 negotiated a record-breaking transfer of circa. £500K with Ron Atkinson when he moved from Manchester City F.C. to West Bromwich Albion F.C.

 Shearer Shearer written by Graham Gouldman, produced by Dingo.